lojainsyed/PIM-compiler/proposal.md

 - Semester / Year: Spring 2026

 ## 2. Project Overview
 This project implements a compiler for a Processing-in-Memory (PIM) architecture that translates C language into a domain-specific PIM Instruction Set Architecture (ISA).
 The target ISA is based on the specification in [1] and is validated using a publicly available PIM simulator, which serves solely as an external tool to verify the correctness and semantics of the generated instructions.

-The project demonstrates a complete compilation pipeline, including lexical analysis, parsing, intermediate representation (IR) generation, and code generation, targeting an emerging memory-centric computing architecture
+The project demonstrates a complete compilation pipeline, including lexical analysis, parsing, intermediate representation (IR) generation, and code generation, targeting an emerging memory-centric computing architecture.
+The compiler will be implemented in C.
 ## 3. Source Language
 - **Name of the source code language:**
 Restricted C Language